twl8n/esp32-streaming-cam-ota/README.md

 output size 320 240

---
+---

-Eventually run as AP, maybe websockets over AP:
+It doesn't make sense in my usecase for the ESP32 to be an AP (wifi access point).
+But if you want to run as AP, or maybe websockets over AP:

 https://github.com/Links2004/arduinoWebSockets/blob/master/examples/esp32/WebSocketServer/WebSocketServer.ino

 https://techtutorialsx.com/2017/11/03/esp32-arduino-websocket-server-over-soft-ap/

---
+---

 ### more than you wanted to know about esp32 wifi